Get out the vote: Campaign contexts

 In contexts of the efforts of candidates, party activities and ballot measure campaigns, "get-out-the-vote" or "GOTV" is an adjective indicating having the effect of increasing the number of the campaign's supporters who will vote in the immediately approaching election.

-Typically GOTV is a distinct phase of the overall campaign.
+Typically, GOTV is a distinct phase of the overall campaign.
 Tactics used during GOTV often include: telephoning or sending personalized audio messages to known supporters on the days leading up to an election (or on election day itself), providing transport to and from polling stations for supporters, and canvassing known supporters.
 Canvassing for the purpose of voter registration usually ceases when GOTV begins.
 Other activities include literature drops early on election day or the evening before and an active tracking of eligible voters who have already voted.
 GOTV can also be important in high turn-out elections when the margin of victory is expected to be close.

 Voter turnout organizations

-In many countries, the task of electoral authorities includes the promotion of and assisting in the registration of potential voters, and in the exercise of the right to vote.
-However, such efforts are not uniformly successful, and at times are partisan.
+In many countries, the task of electoral authorities includes the promotion of and assisting in the registration of potential voters, and in the exercise of the right to vote; However, such efforts are not uniformly successful, and at times are partisan.
 A number of voter turnout organizations have formed in an effort to "get out the vote".
-In the United States, such voter turnout organizations include the League of Women Voters, Postcards To Voters, Rock the Vote, The Voter Participation Center and Vote.org, which attempt to motivate voters in targeted demographics to register and to vote.
+In the United States, such voter turnout organizations include the League of Women Voters, Postcards To Voters, Rock the Vote, The Voter Participation Center and Vote.org, as well as nonpartisan campaign technology platforms such as FullPAC (operating via GOTV.com), which attempt to motivate voters in targeted demographics to register and to vote.

 During the 2016 Georgian parliamentary election, President of Georgia Giorgi Margvelashvili supported an unprecedented "get out the vote" campaign in Georgian history in terms of the scale of coverage, feedbacks, and results, a nation-wide campaign initiated by the Europe-Georgia Institute to increase involvement of youth in the elections.

 Shortly before the elections the Europe-Georgia Institute started the "Your Voice, Our Future" (YVOF Campaign) in the village of Bazaleti.
 President Margvelashvili and George Melashvili, the head of the Europe-Georgia Institute addressed participants.
 Shortly after summer schools on civic engagement, political culture and "Get out the vote" campaigns were held in 10 different regions of Georgia. participants visited 20 cities and towns and held meetings with locals, describing and explaining the importance of voting.
 Young people planned creative activities such as flash mobs, plays, theatre sketches and attracted media attention.

 The effort of these organizations is in getting people to vote and not to promote particular candidates or political view, and a group is nonpartisan if it is not directing people how to vote.
 Nonpartisan groups generally do not distribute literature about candidates or causes when assisting potential voters to register to vote, and also do not focus GOTV efforts on voters who are most likely to agree with their personal views.